 We believe better decisions and policies will come from a public and community leadership that is better informed as to issues faced by the ag industry combined with an understanding as to how the industry really works.

 We share a deep commitment to our communities and want to give back to all who have been so supportive of our industry.
-We offer scholarships and leadership programs was well as on-going philanthropic activities to benefit our community.
+We offer leadership programs, ag jobs forums, gleaning with volunteers and community events.

 Education is of primary importance to our mission; since agriculture is a complex and diverse industry, we realize that it must be deeply understood rather than casually presented.
 We are proud of what we have … and know that we can achieve and will continue to accomplish even more in the future.